2023 Most Popular Social Sciences Master's Degree Schools in New York

 The colleges and universities below are the most popular for social sciences majors pursuing a master's degree.

 Our analysis found Columbia University in the City of New York to be the most popular school for social sciences students who want to pursue a master’s degree in New York.
-Located in the city of New York, Columbia is a private not-for-profit college with a fairly large student population.
+Located in the large city of New York, Columbia is a private not-for-profit school with a very large student population.

 Of the 421 students majoring in social sciences at Columbia, 41% are male and 59% are female.